AguaClara/String-Digester/Report3.md

 DHS reactors are an appealing alternative to traditional trickling filters as they overcome some problems.
 One problem DHS overcomes is a low sludge residence time.
 This is because micro-organisms can grow both inside and on the surface of the sponge.
 This also optimizes the space.
 The DHS was also shown to have lower excess sludge than the traditional trickling filter.
 Onodera and co-authors showed that DHS reactors are a viable secondary treatment post USAB and that sponges have much potential in treating wastewater [(Onodera 2013)](https://www.ncbi.nlm.nih.gov/pubmed/24291312).

-[Some similiar problems with first draft: Some literature were usually provided at the end of the paragraph.
-Also, you need more logical transitions to make this part more readable.
-Some paragraphs are disjointed. ]
+[Some similar problems with first draft: Some literature were usually provided at the end of the paragraph. <--*emailed graders about this but didn't get back, the paragraphs cited at the end are bc all of the lit refers to that reference in that paragraph, please elaborate on other problems* ]

 ### Biofilm
 A component of the string digester that is crucial to its success is the biofilm.
 "A biofilm is an assemblage of microbial cells that is irreversibly associated (not removed by gentle rinsing) with a surface and enclosed in a matrix of primarily polysaccharide material." [(Donlan 2002).](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732559/) Biofilm attachment is a complex process regulated by diverse characteristics of the growth medium, substratum, and cell surface.
 Biofilm on trickling filters are composed of a variety of organisms and are typically enclosed in a polysaccharide.
 The biofilm matrix may also contain mineral crystals, corrosion particles, and clay or silt particles.
 Biofilms in wastewater systems are often highly complex [(Donlan 2002).](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732559/)